|

 ratio and language codes, can modify PGC menu types, contains some

+usability improvements and fixes some bugs.
 Now that's an interesting (or weird?) development in HD-DVD: Apple

 has issued a press release saying H.264 was adapted for HD-DVD.